tamistry30/Task_06_Deep_Fake/README.md

 ## 📂 How to Reproduce (Free Path)
 1. Go to **HeyGen → Quick Avatar Video**.
 2. Select **two avatars**.
-3. Paste dialogue from `script.md'
+3. Paste dialogue from `script.txt'
 4. Preview the conversation.
 5. Use a free screen recorder (Windows/Mac) to capture playback.
 6. Save as `final_interview.mp4`.